Everyone talks about training engagement — but what does it really mean?

 Earned attention.

-Specifically, the attention that Training Participants direct toward doing better or becoming better at something — the kind of attention Trainers want to earn.
+Specifically, attention directed toward doing better or becoming better at something — the kind of attention Trainers want to earn.

 Things We Can’t Control and Things We Can